Saturday April 21, 2018 | 7:30 PM (Pre-concert talk at 6:45)

 Peter Phillips, Music Director

-Peter Phillips has made an impressive if unusual reputation for himself in dedicating his life’s work to the research and performance of Renaissance polyphony.
-Having won a scholarship to Oxford in 1972, Peter Phillips studied Renaissance music with David Wulstan and Denis Arnold, and gained experience in conducting small vocal ensembles, already experimenting with the rarer parts of the repertoire.
-He founded The Tallis Scholars in 1973, with whom he has now appeared in over 2000 concerts and made over 60 discs, encouraging interest in polyphony all over the world.
-As a result of his work, through concerts, recordings, magazine awards and publishing editions of the music and writing articles, Renaissance music has come to be accepted for the first time as part of the mainstream classical repertoire.
-The Tallis Scholars celebrated their 40th anniversary in 2013 with 99 concerts, worldwide.
+Peter Phillips has dedicated his career to the research and performance of Renaissance polyphony, and to the perfecting of choral sound.
+Having won a scholarship to Oxford in 1972, he gained experience as an undergraduate in conducting small vocal ensembles, already experimenting with the rarer parts of the repertoire.
+He founded The Tallis Scholars in 1973, with whom he has now appeared in over 2,200 concerts and made over 60 discs, encouraging interest in polyphony all over the world.
+As a result of this commitment Peter Phillips and The Tallis Scholars have done more than any other group to establish the sacred vocal music of the Renaissance as one of the great repertoires of Western classical music.

-Apart from The Tallis Scholars, Peter Phillips continues to work with other specialist ensembles.
-He has appeared with the Collegium Vocale of Ghent, Intrada of Moscow, Musica Reservata of Barcelona and El Leon de Oro of Oviedo, and is currently working with the BBC Singers, the Netherlands Chamber Choir, and Choeur de Chambre de Namur.
-He gives numerous master-classes and choral workshops every year around the world – amongst other places in Rimini (Italy), Evora (Portugal) and Avila (Spain).
-In 2014 he launched the London International A Cappella Choir Competition in St John’s Smith Square, attracting choirs from all over the world, which successfully completed its third run in June 2017.
+Peter Phillips also conducts other specialist ensembles.
+He is currently working with the BBC Singers, the Netherlands Chamber Choir, the Estonian Philharmonic Chamber Choir and the Choeur de Chambre de Namur.
+He is patron of the choirs of Merton College (Oxford), Sansara (London), El Leon de Oro (Spain), and of the Festivals of Portsmouth and Clifton; he also hosts the annual Tallis Scholars Summer Course in Avila (Spain).
+In 2014 he launched the London International A Cappella Choir Competition in St John’s Smith Square, attracting choirs from all over the world.

 In addition to conducting, Peter Phillips is well-known as a writer.
-For 33 years he contributed a regular music column (as well as one, more briefly, on cricket) to The Spectator, recently bidding a fond farewell to the magazine in May 2016.
+For 33 years he contributed a regular music column (as well as one, more briefly, on cricket) to The Spectator.
 In 1995 he became the owner and Publisher of The Musical Times, the oldest continuously published music journal in the world.
-His first book, English Sacred Music 1549–1649, was published by Gimell in 1991, while his second, What We Really Do, an unblinking account of what touring is like, alongside insights about the make-up and performance of polyphony, was published in 2003 and again in 2013.
+His first book, English Sacred Music 1549-1649, was published by Gimell in 1991, while his second, What We Really Do, appeared in 2013.
+During 2018 BBC Radio 3 will broadcast his view of Renaissance polyphony, in a series of six hour-long programmes.

 In 2005 Peter Phillips was made a Chevalier de l’Ordre des Arts et des Lettres by the French Minister of Culture, a decoration intended to honour individuals who have contributed to the understanding of French culture in the world.
-In 2008 Peter was appointed a Reed Rubin Director of Music at Merton College, Oxford, where the new choral foundation he helped to establish began singing services shortly after.
-His involvement included many tours recordings and broadcasts a particular highlight being their first live broadcast on BBC Radio Three’s Choral Evensong in October 2011.
-Peter is now a patron of the choir and a Bodley Fellow of the college.
+In 2008 Peter began an association with Merton College, Oxford, where he helped to found the chapel choir, and where he is a Bodley Fellow.